Vigilius of Trent: Life

-Vigilius is associated with the legend of St. Romedius, who is often depicted alongside or astride a bear.
+Vigilius is associated with the legend of Romedius, who is often depicted alongside or astride a bear.
 According to Romedius' hagiography, Romedius once wished to visit Vigilius, a friend of his youth, but Romedius' horse was torn to pieces by a wild bear.
 Romedius, however, had the bear bridled by his disciple David (Davide).
-The bear became docile and carried Romedius on its back to Trento.
+The bear became docile and carried Romedius on its back to Trent.

 Death

 According to a much later tradition, Vigilius, who had been accompanied by his brothers Claudian and Magorian as well as a priest named Julian, was killed in the present-day parish of Rendena, in the Rendena Valley, where he had been preaching to the locals there, who worshipped the god Saturn.
 Vigilius said Mass and overturned a statue of the god into the Sarca River.
-As punishment, he was stoned to death near Lake Garda at the area called Punta San Vigilio.
+As punishment, he was stoned to death.

-Ironically, a statue of the god Neptune stands in front of Vigilius' shrine in Trent today.
+A statue of the god Neptune stands atop a fountain in front of Vigilius' shrine in Trent today.

 Veneration

 Vigilius was buried at a church that he built at Trent, later expanded by his successor Eugippius, and dedicated to Vigilius.
 This became Trento Cathedral.
-He was immediately venerated after his death, and the acts of his life and death were sent to Rome, and Pope Innocent I, according to the Catholic Encyclopedia, "seems to have made a formal canonization, for Benedict XIV calls Vigilius the first martyr canonized by a pope.”
+He was immediately venerated after his death, and the acts of his life and death were sent to Rome, and Pope Innocent I, according to the Catholic Encyclopedia, "seems to have made a formal canonization, for Benedict XIV calls Vigilius the first martyr canonized by a pope."

-Vigilius’ arm was removed as a separate relic and placed into its own reliquary in 1386.
+Vigilius' arm was removed as a separate relic and placed into its own reliquary in 1386.
 He is venerated in Tyrol.
-A German farmers’ saying associated with a 2nd feast day of 31 January was: "Friert es zu Vigilius / im März die Eiseskälte kommen muss!" (“If it freezes on St. Vigilius’ Day, frost will come in March!”).
-There are similar sayings associated with other “weather saints.”
+A German farmers' saying associated with a 2nd feast day of 31 January was: "Friert es zu Vigilius / im März die Eiseskälte kommen muss!" ("If it freezes on St. Vigilius' Day, frost will come in March!").
+There are similar sayings associated with other "weather saints".